Drogoradz, West Pomeranian Voivodeship: History

 For the history of the region, see History of Pomerania.

-Drogoradz, known as Hammer to its residents while part of Germany from 1815 – 1945, became part of Poland after the end of World War II and changed its name to the Polish Drogoradz.
+Drogoradz, known as Hammer to its residents while being part of Germany in 1815–1945, became part of Poland after the end of World War II and changed its name to the Polish Drogoradz.

 Below is a timeline showing the history of the different administrations that this city has been included in.